Skip to content

 402 Payment Required

-SlashDB returns status code 402 when there's problem with license like:
+SlashDB returns status code 402 when there is a problem with the product License, such as:

 • exceeded number of users